Energy transition under scenario uncertainty: a mean-field game of stopping with common noise: Application to energy transition under scenario uncertainty

 The game theoretic framework for day-ahead electricity markets described in Section \ref{sec n player} is not tractable for a large number of conventional and renewable producers.
-However, since the interactions of the agents via the price are of the mean-field type and there is symmetry of the agents dynamics inside each class, we can expect that the problem is well approximated by a Mean Field Game with common noise and two populations.
+However, since the interactions of the agents via the price are of the mean-field type and there is symmetry of the agents dynamics inside each class, we can expect that the problem is well approximated by an MFG with common noise and two populations.
 Here the common noise is the process $Z$ interpreted as the carbon price.
-Note that $Z$ is not a Markov process in general due to its dependence on the economic scenario, which is in contrast with most of the literature in MFGs with common noise.
+Note that $Z$ is not a Markov process in general due to its dependence on the economic scenario, which, to the best of our knowledge, contrasts with the literature on MFGs with common noise.
 From now on we consider the asymptotic formulation.
 We place ourselves in a complete probability space $(\Omega, \mathcal{F}, \mathbb P)$ big enough to carry all the random variables described below.

 \paragraph{Probabilistic set-up.} In the MFG setting we consider a representative agent for each class.
 The representative conventional producer is characterized by its baseline marginal cost per MWh $B$ which is a homogeneous Markov chain on $E_1$ with initial distribution $m_0^*$ and transition kernel $\pi^B$.
 On the other hand, the stochastic capacity factor of the representative renewable producer is given by a homogeneous Markov chain $R$ on $E_2$ with initial distribution $\bar m_0^*$ and transition kernel $\pi^R$.
 We consider the common noise process $Z$, the economic scenario $S$ and the normalized demand process $D$ as described in Section \ref{sec n player}.
 We assume that $B$, $R$ and $(S, Z)$ are independent.
 We endow the probability space with the completed natural filtration of $B$, $R$ and $Z$, denoted by $\mathbb F=(\mathcal{F}_t)_{t\in I}$.
 We denote by $\mathcal{T}$ the set of $\mathbb F$-stopping times valued in $I$.
-Construct $U$, $W$, $(\Omega_t)_{t\in I}$ and $(\Psi_t)_{t\in I}$ as in the previous section.
+Construct $U$, $W$, $(\Omega_t)_{t\in I}$ and $(\Psi_t)_{t\in I}$ as in Section \ref{abstract}.

 \paragraph{Electricity supply and price formation.} Define the supply mappings $S^c:H\times\mathcal{P}^{sub}(E_1)\times \mathbb R_+\rightarrow\mathbb R$ and $S^r: I\times \mathcal{P}^{sub}(E_2)\rightarrow\mathbb R$ by